 The obvious advantage with mechanical scales is that they will never run out of battery, so it’s always worth getting a virtually indestructible one like the Professional Analog Scales that are designed to last and last.

-7. Weight Gurus Smart Scale: Best bathroom scales on a budget
+7. Weight Gurus Smart Scale: Best affordable bathroom scales

 When it comes to weighing up your options in terms of functionality and price, the Greater Goods Weight Gurus Bluetooth Body Fat Smart Scale offers a lot of bang for your buck.
 At a fraction of the cost of some of the luxury models in our best bathroom scales guide, this sleek-looking smart scale accommodates up to eight users and provides tracking for body fat, weight, BMI, muscle mass and water mass.